Robinhood covered calls: options trading fees, platform review. Instructions on how to set up, buy, and sell covered calls on Robinhood.

 Overview of Covered Calls at Robinhood

-If you are interested in an options trading strategy designed for generating an income stream, covered calls might be what you’re looking for.
+If you are interested in an options trading strategy designed to generate an income stream, covered calls might be what you’re looking for.
 Covered calls are commonly considered to be low risk, high probability, and reliable.

 If you want to learn more about writing covered calls at Robinhood, please review the information we’ve collected for you here.

-Trading covered calls at Robinhood is easy, and there are a few ways to do it.
+Trading covered calls at Robinhood is simple, and there are a few ways to do it.
 You can write your covered call on Robinhood’s main website or the mobile application.

 If you are unsure which options trading permission you currently have, navigate to ‘Settings,’ then ‘Investing,’ then ‘Options Trading.’